 2. Stay in a Club Level Room at a Walt Disney Resort Deluxe Hotel

-The other real nice benefit is there is a lounge that serves light food and drink.
-We have been able to use it for our breakfast in the morning as well as a nice late night snack.
-They even have alcohol available between certain hours which is a real nice relaxing way to end the day.
+The other real nice benefit of the club level is there is a lounge that serves light food and drinks all day.
+We have been able to use it for our breakfast in the morning as well as a nice late night snacks.

 Many years ago, we went through Journey Into Imagination and Dave’s son, Gary (the daughters’ brother) fell in love with Figment.
 He started drooling over the Figment stuffed animal and mom and dad gave in and bought it.
 It was always his favorite!

-Well fast forward to today, he has 3 daughters that still play with his Figment stuffed animal from his childhood.
+Fast forward to today and now Gary has 3 daughters that still play with his Figment stuffed animal from his childhood.
 Now that’s a souvenir we were glad we splurged on!
 Here is a photo of Gary with Figment when he went back years later – we always try to find Figment and take a photo!

 Full disclosure, we have never done this, however, it’s not because we didn’t want to…it was just too much for us to splurge on.
 That being said, we have never heard anyone that didn’t think it was a fantastic experience for their child and well worth the splurge.

-The Bibbidi Bobbidi Boutique is for ages 3 – 12 and there are packages for a girl to become a princess by getting her hair, nails and make up done and some even include a costume.
-Boys can become a Knight.
-It is located at the Cinderella Castle and there is one at Disney Springs.
+The Bibbidi Bobbidi Boutique is a beauty boutique for ages 3 – 12.
+There are packages for a girl to become a princess by getting her hair, nails and make up done.
+Some packages even include a dress/costume.

 Ladies and Gentlemen, boys and girls, we now give you the final and most ultimate of all Disney world splurges!
 Drum roll please…..